mbilalshaikh/pymaivar/README.md

 License:

-PyMAiVAR is distributed under the Apache license.
+PyMAiVAR is distributed under the GNU V3 GPL license.
 See the LICENSE file for more details.

 ## Abstract